phonglam3103/msani-readthedocs/docs/source/usage.rst

     $ eirvs -i example.smi --stereoisomers --max_stereoisomers 32

-7. DB2 generation for DOCK3.8
+8. Conformer generator
 ============================

-The DB2 format ready for docking using DOCK 3.8 can be obtained using the ``--db2`` flag.
-EirVS employs the `srETKDG-v3 <https://pubs.acs.org/doi/10.1021/acs.jcim.0c00025>`_ (small-ring ETKDGv3) method of RDKit to generate 10 or 100 initial conformations, which will be energy minimized using the `MMFF94s <https://doi.org/10.1186/s13321-014-0037-3>`_ forcefield.
-Some systematic error from the MMFF94s such as the non-planarity of the aromatic nitrogen atoms are fixed using a set of constraints.
-In cases when RDKit takes too long to embed the molecule (2 minutes), the new embedding method of `Open Babel <https://jcheminf.biomedcentral.com/articles/10.1186/s13321-019-0372-5>`_ will be used to generate the initial conformer.

-It is now also possible to generate the initial conformation using CORINA by adding the ``--corina`` flag.
-The user is asked to add the path to CORINA program as well as can set the default behavior of the program to use CORINA every time in the configuration file.

-The energy-minimum conformer will then be used as the initial conformer for torsional sampling using the Monte Carlo (stochastic) method.
+The conformer generator platform can be triggered using the ``--gen3d`` or ``-3d`` flag.
+The program by default use RDKit with `srETKDG-v3 <https://pubs.acs.org/doi/10.1021/acs.jcim.0c00025>`_ (small-ring ETKDGv3) method to generate the initial conformer.
+Other possible initial conformer generator supported are `CORINA <https://doi.org/10.1016/0898-5529(90)90156-3>`_ (``-m corina```) and `Open Babel <https://jcheminf.biomedcentral.com/articles/10.1186/s13321-019-0372-5>`_(``-m obabel``).
+As RDKit ETKDGv3 is based on distance geometry method, it may takes a long time to generate the initial conformer for some large molecules.
+In this case, the program will opt for the OpenBabel method, after the timeout (default: 2 minutes) is reached.
+The timeout can be modified using the ``--timeout`` flag.

 The program employs AMSOL 7.1 for assigning the desolvation penalties and partial charges of the ligand's atoms.
-OpenBabel is used for the conversion of SDF and MOL2 format.

 Finally, the information from the solvation file and the MOL2 file is aggregated using the `mol2db2.py <https://github.com/ryancoleman/mol2db2>`_ program.

 A modified version of `TorsionLibrary v3 <https://pubs.acs.org/doi/10.1021/acs.jcim.2c00043>`_ is used to drive the generation of conformations.
 The modifications made and the full library can be obtained `here <https://github.com/phonglam3103/EirVS/blob/main/EirVS/Data/modified_tor_lib_2020.xml>`_.

+Multiple output formats are now supported, including DB2, PDBQT, SDF, and MOL2.
+The default output format is DB2, which could be modified by the ``--format`` or ``-f`` flag.
+Multiple formats at the same time is supported.

 .. code-block:: console

+    $ eirvs -i example.smi --protonation --stereoisomers -3d -f db2  # Generate DB2 files
-    $ eirvs -i example.smi --protonation --stereoisomers --db2
+    $ eirvs -i example.smi --tautomers --protonation --stereoisomers -3d -f sdf pdbqt #Generate SDF and PDBQT files

 It is possible to define the maximum number of conformers generated by EirVS using the ``-nconfs`` or ``--numconfs`` flag (default: 2000).
 By default, the intermediate files (such as files for solvation and generation of initial conformations) are deleted.
 To prevent this, use the ``--nocleanup`` flag.

-The user is also able to define the timeout for the RDKit embedding using the ``--timeout`` flag (default: 2 minutes).
+In several cases where the sampling is not sufficient for the molecules with a low number of rotatable bonds or fragments, it is possible to use the ``--mode extensive`` for sampling using the angle tolerance.
+The two conformers are regarded different if they have at least one dihedral differ at least 30 degrees.
+The tolerance can be modified using the ``--tolerance`` flag (default: 30 degrees).
+The default mode is ``--mode vs``, stands for virtual screening as we found that the mode work quite well for the DUDE-Z benchmark set.
+Other ``--mode`` options are ``--mode ignoretorlib``, which ignores the torsion library and generates all possible conformers.
+Use with caution.

 Running in batch mode
 *********************